-\paragraph{Conditional Medical Image Registration. } Conditional image registration has drawn considerable research attention in the community due to its potential in amortized hyperparameter learning \cite{mok2021conditional,hoopes2021hypermorph}.
+Conditional image registration has drawn considerable research attention in the community due to its potential in amortized hyperparameter learning \cite{mok2021conditional,hoopes2021hypermorph}.
 Mok~\emph{et al.}~\cite{mok2021conditional} designed a learning paradigm for conditional image registration, in which the registration network is conditioned on the dynamic regularization strength with linear modulation \cite{huang2017arbitrary}.
-Hoopes~\emph{et al.}~\cite{hoopes2021hypermorph} propose to learn the effects of registration hyperparameters on the deformation field with Hypernetworks \cite{ha2016hypernetworks}, which leverage a secondary network to generate the conditioned weights for the entire network layers.
-This design is more flexible than traditional convolutional networks, where the hyperparameters are fixed during the training and inference.
+Dey~\emph{et al.}~\cite{DeyRDG21} introduced a generative adversarial registration framework conditioned on flexible image covariates for template estimation.
+Hoopes~\emph{et al.}~\cite{hoopes2021hypermorph} proposed to learn the effects of registration hyperparameters on the deformation field with Hypernetworks \cite{ha2016hypernetworks}, which leverage a secondary network to generate the conditioned weights for the entire network layers.
+This design is more flexible than traditional convolutional networks, where hyperparameters are fixed during training and inference.

-Apart from the image registration domain, several approaches are dedicated to enhancing the representation capacity and flexibility of segmentation networks using dynamic filters.
+Beyond the registration domain, several approaches have focused on enhancing the representational capacity and flexibility of segmentation networks through dynamic filters.
 Jia~\emph{et al.}~\cite{jia2016dynamic} designed a dynamic filter network in which the filters are generated dynamically and conditioned on the input image.
 Subsequently, Zhang~\emph{et al.}~\cite{zhang2021dodnet} introduced the conditionally parameterized convolutions, which learn task-specific convolution kernels for each assigned segmentation task.